Divine39A:

 WHAT ARE POLYPHENOLS?

-Polyphenols are plant compounds that have been linked to health benefits like lowering blood pressure and cholesterol.
-Many polyphenols aren’t absorbed by the body and instead, end up being digested by bacteria in the gut.
-A small study from 2013-2021 found that when people stopped smoking, they had more microbial diversity in their gut.
+Polyphenols are plant compounds linked to health benefits, such as lowering blood pressure and cholesterol levels.
+The body doesn't absorb many polyphenols; instead, they're digested by gut bacteriaA small study from 2013 to 2021 found that when people quit smoking, they had greater gut microbial diversity.
 To be on the safe side, halt vaping activities too.
-It's probably because about 735,000 people have heart attacks each year in the U.S. alone.
-And every 40 seconds someone dies from cardiovascular disease.
+It's probably because about 735,000 people have heart attacks each year in the US alone.
+And every 40 seconds, someone dies from cardiovascular disease.
 That's nearly 2,150 folks every day!
 Heart disease is the No. 1 cause of death in the United States!
-But I'm here to tell you, a stronger, healthier heart is as easy as; Knowledge Wisdom Understanding!
+But I'm here to tell you, a stronger, healthier heart is as easy as: Knowledge, Wisdom, Understanding!

-Millions of People suffer from deep fat.
-The worst part is that no matter what people do to try and lose it, it seems to never go away.
-Researchers have now found out the reason why.
-It turns out there is a master switch that controls when the cells turn into energy and when they turn into fat.
-You can learn all about this technique on how to flip the master switch right now in your own home with Knowledge Of Self Nutrition and Workout!
-Men and their prostate, use these plants Saw Palmetto-Berry, Mushroom Trio of Lion’s Mane, Reishi, Turkey Tail, and Cat's Claw.
-The Nile dwellers had thus found how to store their grain harvest and preserve the seeds for the next year's sowing.
-They had learned how to raise animals in stockades, and later how to save certain ones for breeding.
-They had, therefore, become food producers instead of food gatherers.
-Being able to produce food at home, they found it less necessary to go out as hunters and kill wild animals.
-Groups of families began to form settlements, where it was possible to look after the flocks and herds and water them.
+Saw Palmetto-Berry, Mushroom Trio of Lion's Mane, Reishi, Turkey Tail, and Cat's Claw.
+The Nile dwellers had thus found how to store their grain harvest and preserve the seeds for the following year's sowing.
+They had learned how to raise animals in stockades and later how to save some for breeding.
+They had therefore become food producers rather than food gatherers.
+Being able to produce food at home, they found it less necessary to hunt wild animals.
+Groups of families began to form settlements where they could look after their flocks and herds and water them.
 Einkorn, Millet, Oats, Rye, and Barley were the first grains cultivated and domesticated by man.
-Much study has been given to the present distribution of wild barley and wild wheat to determine where the domestication of grain was first practiced.
+Much study has been devoted to the present distribution of wild barley and wild wheat to determine where grain domestication was first practiced.

-Zinc: This mineral is also essential for retinal function.
-Foods such as nuts, seeds, and legumes.
-Lutein and zeaxanthin: These carotenoids are essential for retinal function and protect your eyes from oxidative stress.
-The retina sits at the back of the eye and transmits the light that enters the eye to the brain where it’s translated into images.
+These carotenoids are critical for retinal function and protect your eyes from oxidative stress.
+The retina sits at the back of the eye and transmits the light that enters the eye to the brain, where it's translated into images.
 Lutein and zeaxanthin also help reduce eye strain from too much blue light exposure from your phone or computer.
 They can only be derived from food and are found in green leafy vegetables like spinach.